-Pursuant to the Certificate of Designations, the Series A Preferred Shares accrue dividends at a rate of 8.0% once per year on the anniversary date of the Initial Closing, payable to the holders of such Series A Preferred Shares in shares of common stock upon conversion.
-Dividends of approximately \$601 thousand have been accrued as paid-in-kind through December 31, 2017 and approximately \$7 thousand has been earned and converted into common stock at the election of the holder.
-The Series A Preferred Shares vote on an as converted basis with the Company's common stock.
-Upon any dissolution, liquidation or winding up, whether voluntary or involuntary, holders of Series A Preferred Shares are entitled to (i) first receive distributions out of our assets in an amount per share equal to the Stated Value plus all accrued and unpaid dividends, whether capital or surplus before any distributions shall be made on any shares of common stock and (ii) second, on an as-converted basis alongside the common stock.
+Pursuant to the Certificate of Designations, the Series A Preferred Stock accrue dividends at a rate of 8.0% once per year on the anniversary date of the Initial Closing, payable to the holders of such Series A Preferred Stock in shares of common stock upon conversion.
+Dividends of approximately \$1.2 million have been accrued as paid-in-kind through December 31, 2018, with \$.6 being accumulated in each of 2018 and 2017.
+During 2018, dividends of approximately \$28 thousand were paid in shares of common stock upon conversions at the election of the holders.
+The holders of Series A Preferred Stock vote on an as converted basis with the Company's common stock holders.
+Upon any dissolution, liquidation or winding up, whether voluntary or involuntary, holders of Series A Preferred Stock are entitled to (i) first receive distributions out of Company assets in an amount per share equal to the Stated Value plus all accrued and unpaid dividends, whether capital or surplus before any distributions shall be made on any shares of common stock and (ii) second, on an as-converted basis alongside the common stock holders.